NGYeung/U-AutoRec-KAN/README.md

 MLPs are awesome approximators of functions, and neural Networks as huge black boxes work on the assumption that the gazillion of parameters will successfully model the latent relations among observations.

-[Kolmogorov-Arnold Network](https://arxiv.org/abs/2404.19756), proposed by Z liu et al. is an alternative neural network structure to MLPs, based on the Kolmogorov-Arnold representation theorem.
+[Kolmogorov-Arnold Network](https://arxiv.org/abs/2404.19756), proposed by Z liu et al. is an alternative neural network structure to MLPs based on the Kolmogorov-Arnold representation theorem in mathematical analysis.
 KAN replaces the linear weights and fixed activation functions in MLPs with non-linear learnable activations.

 Let's put this in mathematical terms.
 A function $`f(x)`$ is approximated by MLPs as